ethereum/EIPs/EIPS/eip-IMPERSONATECALL.md

 #### Notes
 - The opcode behaves exactly as CALL in terms of gas consumption.
 - In the called context `CALLER` returns the impersonated address.
+- If value transfer is non-zero in the call, the value is transferred from the impersonated account, and not from the real caller.
+This can be used to transfer ethers out of an impersonated account.

 ### Motivation